ACP in the Research-Verification Loop

 R2 / KV mapping Persistence Unchanged; agents write results regardless of which LLM backend served them

-LightRAG / Graphiti KG backends (MCP-native) MCP handles tool ↔︎ agent; ACP handles agent ↔︎ LLM; protocol separation is cost-free
+Knowledge graph backends Tool-accessible via MCP MCP handles tool to agent; ACP handles agent to LLM; protocol separation is cost-free

 Integrated Architecture

-Rather than replacing the entire Nexus Layer 3, ACP serves as the communication backbone for all agent-LLM interactions.
-Each agent — whether implemented as a container, a serverless function, or a direct process — communicates with its assigned LLM backend through ACP:
+Rather than replacing neXus Layer 3, ACP serves as the communication layer for all agent-LLM interactions.
+Each agent — whether a knowledge-base scout, a document synthesis researcher, or a simulation runner — communicates with its assigned LLM backend through ACP.
+This is not a Zed-specific design; any neXus peer uses ACP to connect to its LLM backend.

 search_kg Scout Agent ACP tool call to LLM; LLM returns structured KG query result